harrypmdev/help-me-pest-control-website/README.md

 Query|Click submit with no data inputted|User told to fill required forms
 ||Click submit with relevant data inputted|Data submitted to code institute form dump

+## Lighthouse analysis

+The Lighthouse feature is included in Google Chrome's DevTools to assess

 ### Validator Testing